+Response rate is one of your survey research's most critical quality indicators.
 It indicates the number of people who replied to the survey divided by the number of people who viewed it.

 What is a good response rate?

 Response rate is an essential indicator for the quality of survey analysis.
 A higher response rate means that your sample is representative and more accurate, but it is worth noting that response rate and accuracy are not necessarily linear.
-A response rate of 20% for a large sample for instance will be much more accurate than the same rate for 100 respondents.
+A response rate of 20% for a large sample, for instance, will be much more accurate than the same rate for 100 respondents.

+A low response rate creates a potential for bias in the results.
+This could occur if non-respondents' answers differed significantly from the actual submitted results.
 Generally, a response rate tends to peak somewhere around 30% for an average online survey.
 The final survey response rate will vary depending on multiple factors, for instance: